Frequently Asked Questions

 In order to answer this question, it is important to make a distinction between: a) the citation count for an individual publication; b) career-total citation counts and the h-index; and c) the Journal Impact Factor (and other journal-based metrics):

-1. The citation count for an individual publication is single-article/book-based.
-It is the number of times an individual article or book is included in the reference list of other articles or books.
+- The citation count for an individual publication is single-article/book-based: is the number of times an individual article or book is included in the reference list of other articles or books.

-3. The Journal Impact Factor (JIF) is journal-based.
-It professes to rank journals according to their supposed level of impact, calculated with dubious known methods as well as obscure unknown methods that vary from journal to journal.
-It is not a good signifier of the value or quality of an individual article published in it, nor even a good predictor of the citation performance of any individual article.
+- The Journal Impact Factor (JIF) is journal-based and professes to rank journals according to their assumed level of impact.
+The JIF has a number of well documented deficiencies, and is not a good signifier of the value or quality of an individual article published in it, nor even a good predictor of the citation performance of any individual article.

 The Tri-agency and the Fonds de recherche du Québec (FRQ) are signatories to the San Francisco Declaration on Research Assessment (DORA), which strongly discourages using the JIF and other journal-based metrics in the assessment of individual researchers’ contributions tout court.
-While neither the Tri-agency nor the FRQ (at the time of this writing, in April 2025) prohibits or discourages noting the JIF or other journal-based metrics in their narrative CVs, it seems prudent to be reflective about using them.
+While neither the Tri-agency nor the FRQ currently prohibits noting the JIF or other journal-based metrics in their narrative CVs, it seems prudent to be reflective about using them.
+Peer-reviewers and selection committee members for Tri-agency applications are asked to disregard them.

 DORA also does not consider a researcher’s career-total citation count to be a reliable metric, and is even more skeptical about the value of using the h-index in research assessment.